 Upselling Vs Cross-Selling: Understand the Difference

 Upselling means getting a customer to purchase a more expensive version of something they have either already purchased or have agreed to purchase.
 Examples include premium memberships, a larger scope of work, or a product made with higher end materials.
+The end goal of being to take a sale that is already on the table and present a higher-priced alternative that can lead to a larger sale for the sales representative.
+Ultimately, upselling leads to a customer spending more with a company in exchange for a higher-quality product or service than what was initially on the table.

 In general, upselling should be the rep’s first go-to when available.
 It’s easier for customers to see value in a better version of something they already know they want, than in something different.
 Cross-selling also introduces the risk of diluting the customer’s attention, while upselling does not run that risk.

 For example, if your sales reps are selling dialysis machines, they can introduce cross-selling products such as pumps, tubes, or IV bags.
 Another example would be to offer execution services to go with strategic consulting.
+In this instance, customers are likely to purchase the pumps, tubes, and IV bags because they will be used in conjunction with the product they’re already purchasing: the dialysis machine.

 Tips for Effective Cross-Selling and Upselling